codeforreal1/webassembly-rust/README.md

 # Png image compression app using Web-Assembly & Rust

-A png image compression app that compressed image fully locally on browser.
+A png image compression app that compresses image fully locally on browser using Web Assembly.

 ### Building